A woman who admits to being 265 pounds has posted on Instagram a video of her and her child hollering “Boooo!” at a diet commercial.

 Her daughter, age seven, seems to have gained more weight over time – out of proportion to her age and height.

-The young girl is clearly on the way to weight problems in the future, especially since she’s being brainwashed to believe that “going on a diet” is a terrible thing.
+The young girl may be on the way to weight problems in the future, especially since she’s being trained to believe that “going on a diet” is a terrible thing.

 Her mother has actually posted that no child should ever be put on a diet.

-Though many frustrated parents go about that in a very destructive way, this doesn’t mean there don’t exist positive, encouraging and effective ways of helping an overweight child lose weight.
+Though many frustrated parents of overweight children go about the solution in a very destructive way, this doesn’t mean there don’t exist positive, encouraging and effective ways of helping an overweight child lose weight.